setulparmar/Landslide-Detection-and-Prediction/README.md

 # Landslide Detection and Prediction

+# Configuration File
+The JSON configuration file was optimised to accommodate the numerous API calls for different landslide occurrences.

 # Crawler Engine

-**Designed JSON config file to manage API calls** and build crawler engine to crowdsource landslide related events in india from youtube and twitter.
+**Designed an JSON configuration file to manage API calls for different landslide events** and build crawler engine to crowdsource landslide related events in india from youtube and twitter.
 Further divided crawler engine to do general and focused crawling.

 # Filtering and Pre-Processing